 Long-term treatments for pediatric SCIWORA are similar to treatments for adult spinal cord injury, with focus on both intensive physical rehabilitation of neurologically affected extremities and medical support for various common medical complications that occur with prolonged immobilization or weakness.
 Rehabilitation is multidisciplinary with involvement of physical therapists for gait training and lower extremity strengthening, occupational therapists for cervical cord injuries affecting upper extremity motor function that can result in contractures, and even speech therapists to assist with swallowing and secretion-clearance issues that affect high cervical injuries.
 Regular medical care and visits are necessary for severe spinal cord injury patients who are nonambulatory due to high risks of developing complications resulting from immobility.

 Prognosis is directly related to initial neurologic function after injury.
-Children achieve better neurologic outcomes than adult patients with spinal cord injury (1, 2 Treatment references Although children 8 years, injuries at C5 to C8 are more common and are due to motor vehicle crashes and sports injuries, particularly gymnastics, diving, horseback riding, American football... read more ).
+Children achieve better neurologic outcomes than adult patients with spinal cord injury ( 1, 2 Treatment references Although children 10 years have the lowest rate of spinal cord injuries, such injuries are not rare.
+Most spinal injuries in children occur in the neck.
+In children 8 years, cervical spine injuries... read more ).

 Most spinal injuries in children involve the neck.

 Neurologic symptoms and signs may be delayed from 30 minutes to 4 days after injury in about 25% of affected children.